goodagood/gg.intro/general/be.simple.md

 If we collecting the
 <i class="mdi mdi-minus"></i>
 **negative** value with files.
 We can find a way to clear it, the world may be cleaned.
-Then, every one can get more positive values, user, programmer, manager, organizer, street runners, ..., on and on.

 <i class="mdi mdi-sleep"></i>
 <i class="mdi mdi-sleep"></i>
-*OK*, A list of 3 items is enough, but it also can continue to become a quite long list.
-And, this document has [Chinese version 中文版本](./be.simple.zh.md)
+*OK*, let's keep things short, or it can continue to become quite long.
+By the way, this document has [Chinese version 中文版本](./be.simple.zh.md)

+...

+# Call the Rest the Long Story

 ......

-# Call the Rest Parts of the Long Story

 ## I am a stupid engineer